 Definition - What does Pseudomenopause mean?

-Pseudomenopause refers to a hormonal state in which a woman who is of reproductive age does not ovulate or produce enough hormones to have a menstrual cycle due to hormonal interruption.
-The hormonal interruption may be caused by using medications that reduce natural hormone levels such as gonadotropin-releasing hormone (GnRH) agonists.
-Sometimes pseudomenopause occurs in women of reproductive age when they fail to produce sufficient levels of hormones naturally.
+Pseudomenopause refers to a hormonal state in which a woman of reproductive age stops ovulating or producing enough hormones to have a menstrual cycle due to hormonal interruption.
+The hormonal interruption may be caused by medications that reduce natural hormone levels.
+It may also occur in women who naturally fail to produce sufficient levels of hormones during their reproductive age.

-Pseudomenopause differs from natural menopause where menstrual cycles stop due to a reduction in hormone levels related to aging.
-Pseudomenopause is reversible with the removal of the offending medication or by inducing a natural cycle with the use of introducing other hormones.
+Pseudomenopause differs from natural menopause where menstrual cycles stop due to the natural decline in hormone levels related to aging.
+However, just like true menopause, this artificial state of menopause also interferes with a woman’s potential to conceive.
+Pseudomenopause is reversible with the removal of the offending medication or by inducing a menstrual cycle with the use of other hormones.

 FertilitySmarts explains Pseudomenopause